 I began formal Zen Training in the Rinzai Zen tradition in the early 1980s.
 I have always been curious about what it means to be a human being, about this world and the many existential questions that arise from such curiosity.
-Having grown up in a family with no particular religious orientation as a young adult I recognized Zen as the path that felt most appropriate to me.
-After seven years of intensive lay practice I was ordained a Zen monk by one of the foremost Japanese Zen masters in the United States, Jôshû Sasaki, Rôshi and received the Buddhist name Dokurô (doku = single, rô = tower).
-Building a Zen practice based community was always part of my path and I established the first Zen meditation group in my home town in 1984.
+Having grown up in a family with no particular religious orientation, as a young adult I recognized Zen as the path that felt most appropriate to me.
+After seven years of intensive lay practice I was ordained a Zen monk by one of the foremost Japanese Zen masters in the United States, Jōshū Sasaki, Rōshi, and received the Buddhist name Dokurō (doku = single, rō = tower).
+Building a Zen-practice-based community has always been part of my path and I established the first Zen meditation group in my hometown in 1984.

 Dharma Cloud Hermitage, our local temple, continues the tradition of the CBA Zazen-kai, which traces back to the first meetings with Shinichi Hisamatsu and D.T.
 Suzuki in 1957.
-Under the name Charles River Zen we follow the tradition of Japanese Rinzai Zen (Myôshin-ji branch) as it was brought to the United States by Sasaki Rôshi.
+Under the name Charles River Zen we follow the tradition of Japanese Rinzai Zen (Myōshin-ji branch) as it was brought to the United States by Sasaki Rōshi and Soen Nakagawa Roshi.
 Sittings are in a rented space since CRZ does not have access to a dedicated space.
-Practicing in an urban meditation setting brings the opportunity to fully integrate Zen training and everyday life: facing what is here and now, right in front of us.
+Practicing in an urban meditation setting brings the opportunity to integrate Zen training fully into everyday life: facing what is here and now, right in front of us.
 The temple's motto is: No Doubt.
 No Fear.
 No Hesitation.

-As a Buddhist Chaplain at Harvard it is my responsibility to be available to the University community regardless of religious background, training, and beliefs.
+As a Buddhist Chaplain at Harvard University it is my responsibility to be available to the University community, regardless of religious background, training, and beliefs.
 I look forward to meeting you face to face, two human beings engaging in open and honest relationship and interaction.
-Please feel free to join us at the CRZ, leave me a phone message, or contact me per e-mail.
+Please feel free to join us at Charles River Zen, leave me a phone message, or contact me per e-mail.